 The amount you receive in compensation for your rideshare accident will vary depending on your unique circumstances.
 It will depend largely on the extent of your injuries, the cost of your ongoing medical care, the wages you have missed from work and your capacity to continue earning in the future, as well as the pain and suffering you have experienced as a result of the accident.
 It will also depend on the available insurance coverage.

-Getting the justice you deserve after a Wilkes-Barre Uber or Lyft accident can be complicated.
-To ensure you or a loved one is compensated for pain, suffering, and other injuries, you will need an expert car accident lawyer on your side.
-One who knows the intricacies of fighting big rideshare companies who use contract drivers.
+Getting the justice you deserve after an Uber or Lyft accident can be complicated.
+To ensure you or a loved one is compensated for pain, suffering, and other injuries, you will need an experienced personal injury lawyer in Wilkes-Barre on your side—one who knows the intricacies of fighting big rideshare companies that use contract drivers.

 Munley Law Personal Injury Attorneys